iow-esm/main/Readme.md

 you clone all individual components which have their own repositories to your local machine.
 If there will be some you don't need you can later remove them.
 However, be sure that you can still build and run the model properly.

+Note that depending on your choice from above, i.e. you cloned the main project as a user or as a developer, you will clone the latest release branches or the master (development) branches, respectively.
+However, if you started as user but decide later to develop you can always check out the individual master branches manually.

 ### Configure your destinations (targets)